Nottinghamshire: History and Archaeology

 Digitising old texts is a very slow process.
 Using a tattered, loose-bound, well thumbed copy of Brown's book Andy scanned every page into OCR (optical character recognition) software which converted the page images into text that are then tidied up and edited in a word processing package.
 In parallel, he also assembled a rich collection of old illustrations, photographs and drawings and scanned them too.
 Text and images were then combined to create a series of linked webpages by using a website development package called Dreamweaver and uploaded to a webserver: the book is now available online to anyone with an Internet connection.

 Other key texts have been added subsequently: Leonard Jack's The Great Houses of Nottinghamshire and the County Families (1881), White's History of Worksop (1875), Piercy's History of Retford (1828), Swinnertons' Geography of Nottinghamshire (1910), Allen's Guide to Nottingham (1888), Holland Walker's Links with Old Nottingham (1928) and Rev Baron von Hube's history of Greasley parish.
 Articles, principally from Transactions of the Thoroton Society of Nottinghamshire (covering a wide variety of subjects, from parish church architecture to the 18th century life of the Countess of Oxford) and booklets (e.g. the Rev. Bruces' Book of Clifton) are being added on a regular basis.
-In the pipeline are Horner Grove's History of Mansfield (1894) and Beardsmore's History of Hucknall Torkard (1909).

 The work continues...